dlh01/randhome/README.markdown

 # Randhome, the random home page #

-Do you set your home page to your favorite news websites so you can distract yourself with just one click?
+Do you set your home page to your favorite news website so you can inform yourself with just one click?

-Are you frustrated knowing that your home page takes you each time to the same news site with the same perspective, even though there are so many different takes on the news you could get?
+Are you frustrated knowing that your home page takes you to the same site each time, with the same perspective, even though there are so many different takes on the news you could get?

-Or maybe you try to visit all of those websites at once and get flattened by all the information you see as a result.
+Or maybe you try to visit all of those sites at once and get flattened by all the information you see as a result.

 Randhome, the random home page, might ease your woes.
 At least, it helped with mine.

 It's a single HTML page.
 Add your favorite websites to the JavaScript inside the file and set it as your home page.
-Each time you open your home page, you'll be randomly taken to one of the sites in your list.
+Each time you open your home page, you'll be randomly flown to one of the sites in your list.
-Over time, you should receive a balanced diet of those sites.
-So you know that even though you usually don't have time to visit each site at once, over time you'll get regular reports from all of them.
+Over time, you should receive a balanced diet of the news.
+You'll know that even though you usually don't have time to visit each site at once, over time you'll get regular reports from all of them.

 ## Instructions ##